yhylord/collegeapp-essays/Supp/Rice/Why Rice.md

 __Prompt__: How did you first learn about Rice University, and what motivated you to apply? (_250 word_ limit)

-I sat down as the information session started.

-"Oh Rice University.
-How down to earth.
-I can't live without rice."
+"Rice University.
+Rice - how down to earth, I can't live without it."

-"Oh Houston.
-As humid and hot as Guangzhou.
-Seems relatable."
+"Houston.
+As hot and humid as Guangzhou.
+Weather checked."

-"Oh the motto of 'Unconventional Wisdom' ...
-Isn't that me!"

-The three facts generated a fuzzy affinity with Rice, clearer as I see myself in it: the place that will nurture my unique intellect.
+"'Unconventional Wisdom' ...
+I like the sound of that!"

+These three initial impressions I had during the university's information session gave me a natural affinity with Rice, which grew clearer the more I learned about its academic programs and campus culture.

 How does application essay writing benefit from programming experiences?
-Why are stressed high school seniors similar to 19th century workers?
-"Odd enough," someone might think, "why would anyone come up with these questions?"
-However, they naturally occur to a reflective individual who puts everything he has learned into perspective - currently the application season - and enjoy viewing things through a variety of lens - sounds like me.
-Rice's open curriculum can nourish my blend of intellecutalism, driven by which I will devour the spectrum of course offerings that enhance my connection to the world through interdisciplinary knowledge.
-The diverse personalities at the tight-knit residential colleges will further complement my curiosity of different viewpoints.
+How are stressed high school seniors similar to 19th century workers?
+These might seem like odd questions but they come naturally to a reflective individual who applies what he learns to his lived experience.
+As I go through the rites of application season, I derive pleasure and meaning viewing it through a variety of lenses.

+Rice's open curriculum will nourish the full range of my intellectual curiosities and deepen my interactions with the world through its interdisciplinary academic programs.
+The tight-knit residential colleges will further complement this by bringing me into contact with fellow classmates from diverse backgrounds.

-Rice's collaborative atmosphere can team me with other eccentric minds to create tangible impact.
-Committing to civic engagement, Rice Design for America is a hub of social scientists, designers, and programmers ready to help the local community.
-At the organization, my distinctive mindset can join others' to dissect social issues and innovate solutions.
-The journey of an unconventional mind will start from the campus and end in an unconventionally more exciting world.
+Further, Rice's collaborative atmosphere allows me to work with brilliant minds to create tangible impact.
+Committed to civic engagement, Rice Design for America is a hub of social scientists, designers, and programmers ready to partner the local community to come up with useful solutions to everyday challenges.
+I know my Rice experience will hone my unconventional mind and provide a platform for my ideas, strengths and energy, paving the way for me to live a life extraordinary.